 An interview presentation isn’t something that most of us look forward to giving.
 In fact, I don’t believe I know anyone who actually enjoys being interviewed.

 Each year, as we enter summer in the UK, universities up and down the entire country prepare to say congratulations and farewell to the class of that year.

 After years of intense study, young people everywhere are sighing breaths of enormous relief as they finally get to shutdown their laptops.

 Or do they?

 Perhaps not.
 For those who haven’t yet had the good fortune of securing a job. the journey isn’t quite over.
 In fact, for many its just beginning.

 These 7 powerful tips will contribute enormously to relieving your anxiety.
-They will also help you to give a memorable presentation and really stand out from the crowd in your interview presentation.
+They will also help you to give a memorable job interview and really stand out from the crowd in your interview.

 1. Play detective